New Hotels for the Culinary Traveler, Major Exhibitions at Biltmore, Art Immersions with Food & Beer, New Trails, Food Hubs & Adventure Spa Pop-Ups

 - Trail with Hollywood Ties Reopens: The popular Skyline Trail that leads to the top of 404-foot Hickory Nut Falls in the Chimney Rock section of Chimney Rock State Park has reopened after being closed for almost 10 years.
 The area near the top of the falls (where the final fight scene in the 1992 film The Last of the Mohicans occurred) once again provides guests with incredible panoramic views.

-- Perfect Picnic Trail Expands: Bearwallow Mountain Trail, a Hickory Nut Gorge-area trail known for its Instagram-worthy views, grazing cows and spring wildflowers, has recently expanded with the 3-mile Little Bearwallow Mountain Trail that goes to a 100-foot waterfall, towering cliffs and panoramic views.
-Just announced: Thanks to conservation easements, this trail will extend across the mountain in the next few years.
+- Perfect Picnic Trail Expands: Bearwallow Mountain Trail, a Hickory Nut Gorge-area trail known for its Instagram-worthy views, grazing cows and spring wildflowers, now has a new neighbor trail.
+The 3-mile Wildcat Rock Trail goes to a 100-foot waterfall, towering cliffs and panoramic views.
+The trail is a national-award winner, receiving recognition for trail design and construction from the Coalition of Recreational Trails.
+Just announced: Thanks to new Conserving Carolina conservation easements, this trail will extend across the mountain to connect to Bearwallow Mountain in the next few years.
 More info on the Bearwallow Mountain Trail.

 - What is an Adventure Spa?
 Ascend Adventure Wellness combines hiking and outdoor spa treatments for the ultimate forest bathing experience.
 This pop-up spa in the wilderness was started by a former Outward Bound instructor-turned-masseuse.